civican/legisinfo/42-1/bills/C-69/bill_text.md

     the effects on the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the `Constitution Act, 1982`;

-    **the extent to which the effects of the project or power line hinder or contribute to** the Government of **Canada's ability to meet its** environmental **obligations and its commitments in respect of climate change**; and
+    the extent to which the effects of the project or power line hinder or contribute to the Government of Canada's ability to meet its environmental obligations and its commitments in respect of climate change; and

     any relevant assessment referred to in section 92, 93 or 95 of the `Impact Assessment Act`.